sinclairzx81/typebox/design/website/docs/system/1_settings.md

    * @default 8
    */
   maxErrors: number

   /**
+   * Specifies the maximum number of errors to gather for failed Parse operations.
+TypeBox will
+   * automatically run an error-gathering pass on failed Parses to attach diagnostics to the
+   * thrown exception.
+This setting controls the number of errors gathered in that pass.
+Higher
+   * values will reduce throughput on failure cases, so a maximum of 4 is recommended if more
+   * errors are needed.
+The default setting of 1 will terminate on the first error, while a
+   * setting of 0 will skip error gathering entirely.
+   *
+   * @default 1
+   */
+  maxParseErrors: number

+  /**
    * Specifies the maximum number of instantiations allowed within a top-level generic instantiation